|

 reassuring by their presence".
 They took futher pressure off our 1 level openings, and

-also off 2, as they dealt efficiently with these purer hand types.
+, as they dealt efficiently with these purer hand types.

 Meanwhile Americans had developed Auction Bridge's preemptive weak two concept.
 This kept the ceiling high on their one bids and led to divergence of style.
 The 1950's saw UK players were making "Acol light openings" on hands that would have been 2 level preempts in ACBLland.